MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 You want to allow a Sales and Research user to collaborate on a SharePoint site in the presence of HR user.

-*Owner Moderated* is a new mode applicable to site (not connected to Microsoft 365 group) which allows incompatible segment users access to site.
+*Owner Moderated* is a mode applicable to site (Teams-connected site, non-group connected sites) which allows incompatible segment users access to site.
 Only the site owner has the capability to invite incompatible segment users on this same site.

 To update a site's mode to *Owner Moderated*, run the following PowerShell command: